 - A. The Board has delegated to the CIO the authority to select and terminate all investment managers of the Plan subject to constraints and parameters contained herein.
-Such authority shall be further subject to Manager Selection, Retention, Evaluation, exercises Procedures ("Procedures"), approved by the CIOand the General Investment Consultant, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exception of co-investments (due to the investment concentration risk of co-investments).
+Such authority shall be further subject to Manager Selection, Retention, Evaluation, Termination & Fees Procedures ("Procedures"), approved by the CIO and the General Investment Consultant, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exception of co-investments (due to the investment concentration risk of co-investments).
 This exception does not pertain to funds where an external manager has discretion. - C. Accordingly, the CIO shall have the authority to: - 1.
-Manage the Investment Personnel of the System Plan, including: - Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division; - b.
+Manage the Investment Personnel of the Plan, including: - a.
+Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division; - b.
 Directing and supervising all Investment Personnel on a day-to-day basis; and - c.
-Evaluating all Investment Personnel and managing their professional development. - Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
+Evaluating all Investment Personnel and managing their professional development. - 2.
+Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
 The CIO may use the services of the general investment consultant appointed by the Board.
 Alternatively, if the services of the general consultant can be unbundled to separate manager research services, the CIO may select a consultant(s) of his or her choice to carry out manager research services that would otherwise have been included in the general investment consultant scope of services. - b.
 The CIO shall ensure that the total fees and expenses associated with the consultants he or she selects are reasonable.
-Total expenses associated with and consultants hired by staff and shall be disclosed within the Annual Fee ReprotReport, provide a report of such fees and expenses to the Investment Committee and the Board on at least a quarterly basis.
+Total expenses associated with and consultants hired by staff shall be disclosed within the Annual Fee Report.